wacl-york/WACLaTeX/README.md

     * `beamer_presentation` - An example presentation produced using the "beamer" package.

     * `beamer_rmarkdown` - An example presentation written in RMarkdown.

+* Demonstration documents:

+    * `demo` - A demo document that serves as an introduction to preparing a basic report in LaTeX.

+    * `demo_tables` - A demo document showing the evolution of a table in LaTeX, including the use of the "booktabs" and "tabularx" packages.

 ## Using this Repo